Loading... Please wait...

 Meat Quality

 The beef from native cattle is very lean but substantially high in Omega-3 fatty acids.
 Omega-3 fatty acids are essential for normal growth and may play an important role in the prevention and treatment of coronary artery disease, hypertension, arthritis, other inflammatory and autoimmune disorders, and cancer.
-(Read more: Cooking Grass Fed Beef to perfection.)
+Read more: Health Benefits of Local Grass Fed Beef.